gupta-himanshu/scala-for-beginners/Important-Points.md

 21. The Nil object defines an empty list.
 The `Nil` object inherits from type `List[Nothing]` .Because of covariance, this means that Nil is compatible with every instance of the List type.

+22. Class `::`, pronounced “cons” for “construct,” represents non-empty lists.
+It’s named that way in order to support pattern matching with the infix `::` .You have seen that every infix operation in a pattern is treated as a constructor application of the infix operator to its arguments.
+So the pattern `x :: xs` is treated as `::(x, xs)` where `::` is a case class.